-On November 16, 2022 the Company entered into a convertible note purchase agreement with Transomic Technologies, Inc. ("Transomic") whereby the Company purchased \$375,000 of convertible notes secured by certain assets held by Transomic and warrants.
-Imunon purchased product from Transomic for research and development purposes - primarily delivery vectors for its vaccine program.
-As a result of this investment in Transomic, Imunon's executive chairman, Mr. Michael Tardugno, was appointed to the Board of Directors of Transomic.
+On November 16, 2022 the Company entered into a convertible note purchase agreement with Transomic Technologies, Inc. whereby the Company purchased \$375,000 of convertible notes secured by certain assets held by Transomic and warrants.
+Imunon products from Transomic for research and development purposes - primarily delivery vectors for its vaccine program.
+As part of the investment in Transomic, Imunon's executive chairman, Mr. Michael Tardugno, was appointed to the Board of Directors of the Company.
 The Company disclosed the notes receivable as a related party transaction.
-In December 2023, Transomic filed a formal certificate of dissolution of the company resulting in a complete write off of the convertible note and related warrants.
+In December 2023, Transomic filed a formal certificate of cancellation of the company resulting in a complete write off write-off of the convertible note and related warrants.